Tick…Tick…Tick…

 Tick… Tick… Tick…

 Now I understand.
 They designed the black and white wires as decoys.
 Cut one of them and everything goes up in an enormous ball of fire.
 I’ve seen explosives designed like this before.
 The person who builds these bombs is a master technician who takes great pride in his work.
 It’s the red or green wire that needs to be cut.
 But which one?
-In times like this, we’re taught to go with your gut, but all my gut is saying is that I’d really like a cheeseburger.
+In times like this, we’re taught to go with your gut, but all my gut says is that I’d really like a cheeseburger.
 Strange the things that go through my mind in situations like this.
 Red means stop, and green means go.
 Go with your head and cut the red.
 No time for further deliberation.

 Tick… Three… Two… Snip!